gretacappello/BriLo/README.md

  # BriLo
-This repository provides tools to download WISPR Level 3 data, select and track coronal rays, fit their measured brightness over elongation with a theoretical profile of the Thomson Scattering theory to infer positional and physical properties of coronal streamer observed by PSP/WISPR
+This repository provides tools to download WISPR Level 3 data, select and track coronal rays, fit their measured brightness over elongation with a theoretical profile of the Thomson Scattering theory to infer positional and physical properties of coronal streamer observed by PSP/WISPR.

-1. Clone the repository:
+First clone the repository:
     cd <directory_to_save_repository>
     git clone https://github.com/gretacappello/BriLo
     cd BriLo

-3. Install requirements:
+Then install requirements using the environment.yml file:

     conda env create -f environment.yml

-5. Open the Jupyter Notebook:
+    conda activate brilo

+Go to the directory in which the codes are stored and open the first code which is a Jupyter Notebook:

     jupyter notebook downloadWISPR_filter_point_track_save.ipynb